g012/l65/README.md

 Transform `ast` into a string.

-Return a string of `ast` on success; raises an error otherwise.
+Return a string of `ast` on success; raise an error otherwise.

 ##### searcher_index

-The index at which to insert the embedded scripts searcher, followed by the l65 file searcher.
+The index at which to insert the l65 file searcher, followed by the embedded scripts searcher.
 Defaults to 2.

 ##### search_path

 The search path used by the l65 file searcher.
-Defaults to filename if current directory, then with added '.l65' extension, then in l65 execution directory, then in l65 execution directory with '.l65' extension.
+Defaults to filename if current directory, then with added '.l65' extension, then in l65 executable directory, then in l65 executable directory with '.l65' extension.

 ##### report(success, ...)

 If `success` resolves to `true`, it returns all of its arguments.
-Otherwise, it writes the message, which is the first field of `...` to `stderr` and exits the program.
+Otherwise, it writes the message, which is the first field of `...`, to `stderr` and exits the program.

 ##### msghandler(msg)